kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-10-generating-sprites.markdown

 Next I will write the tasks needed to get production ready code.

 ## Conclusion
 This concludes the 10th part of my series *Introduction to Gulp.js*.
-Today we learned how to create CSS image sprites with Gulp and Spritesmith.
+Today we learned how to create CSS image sprites with Gulp.js and Spritesmith.